The bitch's cycle

 Pyometra usually occurs in bitches over 6 years old, however, it has been known to happen following a first season.
 It is always seen in Dioestrus, roughly mid-way through.
 There is no connection with pseudo pregnancy, irregular seasons or the fact the bitch hasn’t had a pregnancy.
 The usual treatment is to spay the bitch immediately.

 Once a bitch is spayed, the risk of Pyometra has gone.
-(See also this blog post)
+(See also this blog post on Phantom Pregnancy)

 Written by Di Handy